Latest news on Keydata Investment Services Ltd

 13th November 2009

 Keydata Investment Services Limited (in administration) (Keydata) is in default.
-This means the FSCS can start sending application forms to customers of the firm, and consider claims for compensation.
+This means that FSCS can now send application forms to customers of the firm and consider claims for compensation.

-Keydata was placed into Administration on 8 June 2009, and since then the FSCS has been working closely with the firm's Administrators (PricewaterhouseCoopers), the Financial Services Authority (FSA) and HM Revenue and Customs (HMRC), to understand the full implications of the failure of the firm for its customers.
+Keydata was placed into Administration on 8 June 2009, and since then FSCS has been working closely with the firm's Administrators (PricewaterhouseCoopers), the Financial Services Authority (FSA) and HM Revenue and Customs (HMRC), to understand the full implications of the failure for Keydata's customers.

-A number of complicated legal issues surrounding Keydata have prolonged this process.
-The FSCS has identified two categories of potential claims:
+Several complicated legal issues surrounding Keydata have prolonged this process.
+FSCS has identified two categories of potential claims: